A batch of these Rachel Allen lemon cupcakes take just 10 minutes to bake and include lemon in the sponge and buttercream icing.

 - 12 crystallised flowers (optional)

-Divide the mixture between the paper cases and bake in the preheated oven for 7-10 minutes, until risen and golden.
+- Divide the mixture between the paper cases and bake for 7-10 minutes, until risen and golden.
 When cooked, the centre of each cake should be slightly springy to the touch.
 Remove the cakes from the tin and place on a wire rack to cool before you ice them.